-There are many ways that research results can be useful to society, e.g. as a new, stand-alone product, as a product that is a component or feature of a larger system, as a replacement for an existing product,
+There are many ways that research results can be useful to society, e.g. as a new, stand-alone product, as a product that is a component or feature of a larger system, as a replacement for an existing product, as a service, as a technological standard that will be implemented in many future products or services, or even simply as an idea upon which designs for other useful products are based.

 The research outcome, whether it is a product, service, algorithm, or idea, is the focus of this guide.
-In particular, we are focused on outcomes that result from cybersecurity research.
+We are particularly focused on outcomes that result from cybersecurity research.

-In order to be a candidate for TTP, a research outcome must meet several criteria, among them at least the following two:
+To be a candidate for TTP, a research outcome must meet several criteria, among them at least the following two:

 - 1. It must be well-defined; that is, it must be possible to uniquely distinguish the outcome in the form of its Intellectual Property (IP) and there must be a way to protect that IP. - 2.
-There must be a clearly defined or envisioned use and customer for the outcome
+There must be a clearly defined or envisioned use and customer for the outcome.